tatsuyafujisaki/android-playground/markdown/adb-and-emulator.md

-# Third-party packages
+# How to enable a microphone in an Android emulator
+Android emulator > [Extended controls](https://developer.android.com/studio/run/emulator-extended-controls)  > `Microphone` > `Virtual microphone uses host audio input`

-## How to show third-party packages
+# How to show third-party packages

 ```shell
 # -3 is to show only third-party packages.
 adb shell pm list package -3 | sort
 ```

-## How to uninstall third-party packages
+# How to uninstall third-party packages

 ```shell
 # https://stackoverflow.com/a/30390647